webtranslateit/webtranslateit/readme.md

 ## Installation

+A dependency of wti needs gcc in order to install, so you will need build tools.
+With Linux, `apt-get install gcc` or `yum install gcc` should do it.

-You will need ruby to run wti.
+You will also need ruby to run wti.
 On Linux or a Mac, it’s already installed.
 Install [RubyInstaller](http://rubyinstaller.org/) if you’re using Windows.
 [See detailed installation instructions for Windows users](https://github.com/AtelierConvivialite/webtranslateit/wiki/Install-wti-on-Windows).

     gem install web_translate_it